Accessibility Standard for Customer Service at Gus Brown

 - providing a professional environment that promotes barrier-free access for all clients as laid out by applicable legislation.

 Gus Brown will communicate in a manner that maintains an individual’s dignity and respect to include

 - take a person’s disability into account

-- be prepared to use different communication modes (e.g. using a pen & paper versus speaking aloud) when interacting with the customer
+- be prepared to use different communication modes (e.g. using a pen & paper versus speaking aloud, by email, questionnaires or comment cards ) when interacting with the customer

 - use appropriate language (e.g. use “persons with disabilities” versus “handicapped”